loftwah/linux-for-pirates/README.md

 So, hoist the mainsail and set course for DevOps success!
 With these steps, ye'll be well on yer way to implementing DevOps in yer organization and improving the efficiency and effectiveness of yer software development and delivery processes.

+### DevRel

+Developer relations can be thought of as the way in which a company or organization engages with and supports developers who use its products or services.
+Developer relations professionals often work on tasks such as:

+Building and maintaining relationships with developers: Developer relations professionals might work to build and maintain relationships with developers who use their company's products or services.
+This might include activities such as hosting events, providing technical support, and communicating with developers through online channels.

+Gathering and analyzing developer feedback: Developer relations professionals might gather feedback from developers about the company's products or services, and use this feedback to inform product development and strategy.

+Promoting the company's products or services to developers: Developer relations professionals might work to promote the company's products or services to developers, through activities such as writing technical articles, creating demos and tutorials, and participating in developer communities.

+Collaborating with other teams: Developer relations professionals might work closely with other teams such as product management, marketing, and engineering to ensure that the company's products and services are meeting the needs and expectations of developers.

+You might imagine that developer relations is a way for a company or organization to engage with and support developers who use its products or services.
+Developer relations professionals play a crucial role in building and maintaining relationships with developers, gathering and analyzing feedback, promoting the company's products or services, and collaborating with other teams to ensure that the needs and expectations

 ### Frontend

 Frontend developers are responsible for designing and building the user interface of your network.
 Frontend developers typically work on the "frontend" of a website or application, which refers to the user-facing part of the site or application that users interact with.